SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: SHIFT Design

-As illustrated in Figure~\ref{fig:architecture}, SHIFTLib modifies only the control flow while preserving the zero-copy data path (i.e., memory-RNIC-RNIC-memory).
+As illustrated in Figure~\ref{fig:architecture}, SHIFTLib modifies only the implementation of RDMA verbs while preserving the zero-copy data path (i.e., memory-RNIC-RNIC-memory).
 This design ensures that RDMA retains its low overhead and high performance.

-Additionally, SHIFT deploys a distributed KV storage on each host to assist in establishing backup QPs, with communication carried out over the management network.
+Additionally, SHIFT deploys a KV storage over the management network to assist for establishing backup QPs.

-\textbf{Execution flow.} The logic of SHIFT involves two threads: the application thread that handles RDMA verb calls and a background thread responsible for managing backup RDMA resources and synchronizing two-sided operations.
+\textbf{Execution flow.} The logic of SHIFT involves two threads: an application thread that handles RDMA verb calls and a background thread responsible for managing backup RDMA resources and synchronizing two-sided operations.
 These threads operate across two phases: the RDMA setup phase and the data exchange phase.

 \textit{RDMA setup phase.} During this phase, the application thread initializes RDMA QPs using control verbs and captures these verbs along with their attributes.
 Simultaneously, the background thread executes the captured verbs to set up backup RDMA resources. (\S \ref{sec:setupphase})